• Skip to primary navigation

 Milk in a large measuring cup next to slivered almonds and strawberries scattered on a counter top.

-Overhead photo of chia pudding in two small bowls, garnished with slices of red berries and slivered nuts.
+Overhead photo of chia seed pudding in two small bowls, garnished with slices of red berries and slivered nuts.

 Now, can we talk about the almond flavor already?
 I’m a sucker for pretty much anything with almond.
 I can barely resist a bear claw from a distance and if its in a pastry display and readily accessible, its all over.
 The obvious downside is that pastries are normally well over 400 calories, making them more of a dessert than a regular weekday breakfast option… Unless its fall.
 And its cold.
 Then, pastries are perfectly acceptable for breakfast.
 Not ice cream, but pastries on occasion.
 (Don’t ask me why – I don’t make the rules.)
 Luckily fall is right around the corner.